St Wilfrid's Church, Melling

 St Wilfrid's Church is in Main Street, Melling, Lancashire, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is an active Anglican church in the united benefice of East Lonsdale, the deanery of Tunstall, the archdeaconry of Lancaster and the diocese of Blackburn.
 Its benefice is combined with those of St Peter, Leck, St John the Baptist, Tunstall, St James the Less, Tatham, the Good Shepherd, Lowgill, and Holy Trinity, Wray.

 History

 The earliest fabric in the church dates from around 1300 or earlier but, as it is near the earthworks of a motte-and-bailey castle, it is possible that a church has been present on the site since the 10th century.
 Most of the present church dates from the late 15th century, with a restoration in 1763 when the clerestory was added.
 In 1891 a further restoration was carried out by the Lancaster architects Paley, Austin and Paley.
 This included reseating the church, and cost £1,100.
 A chapel known as the Morley chapel had been created as a chantry from a pre-existing chapel by John Morley who fought at Agincourt in 1415.
 This was heavily re-modelled in 1841 when the altar was removed, and was restored as a chapel in 1994–95.

+The church was slated to close in 2026 as the congregation were unable to raise £750,000 to fund necessary urgent repairs; however, an anonymous donation of nine gold coins, worth £30,000, was discovered hidden under the altar, saving the church from closure.